 “A part of good science is to see what everyone else can see but to think what no one else has ever said.”

 The mechanisms of the human mind and decision-making are complicated processes that we can create rules of thumb for, but can rarely ever fully predict.
 Understanding context helps us become better situated to make clearer judgements.
 Everything around us is data; it’s what we see in the data that makes it meaningful.
-Our data stories need context – deep, involved context – to paint a picture of what real communities experience.
+Our data stories require context – deep, involved context – to paint a picture of what real communities experience.
 These stories will likewise have to evolve as new information is introduced and new learning happens.
-If we look only to numbers as a way of predicting the future of empowerment programs, we will miss creative opportunities to adapt them along the way to better fit community need – need that is fluid and that changes over time.
-We will also miss opportunities to listen and learn how to ourselves become better practitioners.
+This will offer creative opportunities to adapt programs and policies along the way to better fit community need – need that is fluid and that changes over time.